 Assistance is available at the stations offering disabled services on weekdays from 8 am to 4 pm.

 Who will give assistance?

-At the stations offering disabled services, assistance will be provided by Matkahuolto's personnel.
+At the stations offering disabled services, Matkahuolto arranges for an assistant.

 The assistant must be booked in advance at Matkahuolto’s Customer Service Centre at least 36 hours before the departure or arrival of the bus or coach.